MasterClass Review: Is It Worth It? [50+ Courses Watched]

 A lot of stuff went over my head, actually.
 When she was talking about how to lead a band on stage I just skipped to the end.
 I don’t see that happening any time soon, Sheila.
 Thanks, though.

-MasterClass will give you a good base of knowledge and a clear picture of every topic plus interesting tidbits from experts.
+MasterClass courses will give you a good base of knowledge and a clear picture of every topic plus interesting tidbits from experts.
 If you’re super advanced already, you’ll get more out of the high-level theories.

 But, it won’t make you great at what you want to do.